userver-framework/userver/scripts/docs/en/userver/tutorial/redis_service.md

 @warning `Handle*` functions are invoked concurrently on the same instance of the handler class.
 In this sample the KeyValue component only uses the thread safe DB client.
-In more complex cases @ref md_en_userver_synchronization " synchronization primitives" should be used or data must not be mutated.
+In more complex cases @ref scripts/docs/en/userver/synchronization.md " synchronization primitives" should be used or data must not be mutated.

 ### KeyValue::GetValue